BenjaminSoelberg/wilfa-e-way-electric-scooter-hack/README.md

 * E-way E350 which has a maximum speed of about 30 km/t
 * E-way E500 which has a maximum speed of about 35 km/t
+* E-way E600 which has a maximum speed of about 42 km/t

 ## How to change the max speed